 Back In Black 40th Anniversary: A Virtual Celebration was broadcast on Friday evening and saw artists pay tribute to the classic album which officially turned 40 on Saturday.

-The full 1hr 30min stream can now be watched any time you like thanks to a collaboration between Consequence Of Sound (opens in new tab) and Gibson (opens in new tab), with Jared James Nichols hosting the whole event.
+The full 1hr 30min stream can now be watched any time you like thanks to a collaboration between Consequence Of Sound and Gibson, with Jared James Nichols hosting the whole event.

 The stream featured artists including Slash, former Twisted Sister frontman Dee Snider, Sebastian Bach, Cherie Currie, REO Speedwagon's Dave Amato, Orianthi, Alice In Chains’ William DuVall, Lamb Of God’s Mark Morton, Anthrax’s Frank Bello, Black Stone Cherry and more talk about the impact Back In Black had on them.

 Slash said: “The first time I ever heard it was at my friend's house and this was a crucial point in rock’n’roll at that time, because all my favourite bands had either disbanded or members had died.